valenderval/cs450_Final_Project_JFV/README.md

-# cs450_Final_Project_JFV
+# Jacob Vallery - Bellarmine University - Capstone CS-450-ON

 # Capstone : DinnerWizard
-This Application runs on Docker with Node.js.
+This Application runs on Docker with Node.js.<br>
 Verify both are downloaded to your system to ensure this application runs.

 Once this repository is successfully cloned, navigate to the corresponding (destination) directory.